 Michelle has made some major strides with her health over the last several months.
-She started a nutritional typing program that has helped her to resolve several health challenges she has had for years.
-The program is a combination of diet and lifestyle evaluation, testing, very specific and individualized supplementation, genetic testing and ongoing consultations with a specialist in nutritional typing.
+She started a metabolic nutritional typing program that has helped her to resolve several health challenges she has had for years.
+The program is a combination of diet and lifestyle evaluation, testing, very specific and individualized foods and supplementation, genetic testing and ongoing consultations with a specialist in nutritional typing.
+In part, she was eating way too many vegetables for her metabolic type and that was making her health worse.
 Michelle is feeling and looking better than she has in years and is back to her mid-1990’s weight.
 It’s a program I’ll likely do myself after Michelle has a chance to go through it some more – she’s the designated guinea pig 🙂

 Patches has been doing remarkably well, considering that two years ago we didn’t envision her living more than a few more months.
 Her health and stamina have been holding pretty well over the last year, which is great considering that she’s almost 20 years old – that’s like 96 years to you and me.
 This summer we started giving her subcutaneous (under the skin) fluids every other day, which has helped her feel better.
 It’s a two-person job giving her the fluids.
 In fact, it’s a real part-time job taking care of her.
 If Michelle and I had regular jobs, I doubt Patches would be here today, so we’re blessed to be able to work at home and care for her.

 On the business front, we’ve been switching gears away from Google and search marketing toward Amazon and non-search marketing.
 Google’s constant search algorithm changes keep making it more difficult to find good alternative and natural health information online, including websites like ours.
 While Google says they are trying to protect people from dubious medical advice, they are actually squelching many well-established, science-based voices in the natural health arena.
 So, we’ve been changing our strategies and techniques to compensate.
 Our latest project has been converting our existing printed books to Kindle e-books.